 The slings and carriers we've reviewed recently weigh around 0.3-0.7kg.

 You may not be quite as concerned about how bulky the baby carrier is – or how well it packs up – if you're wearing it only indoors.
 But if you want to use your baby carrier when you're out and about, you may want to go for one that's light and folds up neatly when not in use.

 Also for outdoors, consider a sun canopy to help protect your baby's head from the sun.
 Some carriers also come with sleep hoods.
 Both of these will add bulk, but are handy extra features.

 4. Ease of use

-In the same vein, adjusting your baby carrier properly is vital, so it's helpful to have one that you can get it on and off easily and while juggling a crying baby, and can you get it on and off on your own?
+When choosing, consider whether you can get it on and off easily – while juggling a crying baby – and whether you can get it on and off on your own.
 Our reviews assess these factors based on parent trials and expert assessments, and we also look at the clarity of the instructions that come with each carrier.

 5. Easy cleaning

 A sling or baby carrier is bound to get dribbled on or vomited on at some point.
 Check whether the one you've got your heart set on is machine washable rather than sponge-clean only, or comes with any other handy features such as dribble pads.